wp-plugins/masjidnow/readme.txt

 Also provides a shortcode for displaying the monthly iqamah timings table.

+The daily timings widgets are easily customizable with different colors, and can even be used with different languages.

 ATTENTION: You must clear the cache after updating the masjid's salah timings.
-This is necessary evil that will speed up the plugin by almost 1000x.
 You can do this by going the MasjidNow Settings page and clicking "Clear Cache".

+== Screenshots ==

+1. The daily timings widget.

+2. The daily timings widget with the blue theme applied, and "show monthly info" setting checked.

+3. The daily timings widget with the text color and row alternate color changed.
+The titles of "Azan" and "Iqamat" were also changed in the MasjidNow Settings.

+4. The monthly timings shortcode.
+The current day is highlighted to help users quickly find the date.

 == Installation ==